OlympusDAO/olympus-protocol-metrics-subgraph/README.md

 Run `yarn`

+## Writing AssemblyScript

+Note that the Graph Protocol compiles from AssemblyScript to WASM.
+AssemblyScript is strongly-typed, and is similar to TypeScript.
+However, there are a number of expected features of TypeScript (e.g. try/catch) that aren't implemented in AssemblyScript.
+A few suggestions:

+- Utilise the linting that has been set up in this repository
+- Build frequently (`yarn build`), as linting does not pick up all problems
+- Variables that are nullable need to be typed accordingly
+- You will run into problems when passing a nullable variable to other functions.
+Sometimes a null check (`if (!variable)`) will work, but other times requires the use of a temporary variable (`const variableNotNull = variableNullable ? variableNullable : ""`)
+- The Graph Protocol Discord is very helpful to get support.
+See the `subgraph-development` channel.

 ## Testing

 The `matchstick-as` package is used to perform testing on the subgraph code.
 The syntax is close to that of